glyphr-studio/Glyphr-Studio-2/README.md

   exporting OTF files
   - This means no UI Frameworks like React or Vue, and no helper libraries like Paper.js
 - The whole app will still concat down to HTML, CSS, and JavaScript files:
-  - Continuing the ability to run locally (or online) without a back-end
+  - Continuing the ability to run on a local server (or online) without a back-end
   - Build process using Vite for modules

 ## Timeline